-The council has access to borrowings from both the Public Works Loans Board and commercial lenders to meet its long term spending and shorter term cash flow requirements.
+The council has access to borrowings from both the Public Works Loans Board (PWLB) and commercial lenders to meet its long term spending and shorter term cash flow requirements.
 By statute, all amounts borrowed by a local authority are secured without priority across all of its revenues.
-This statutory provision helps to ensure that the council is readily able to access the funds that it needs, and the council has not encountered any difficulty in borrowing to meet its needs during 2018/19.
-The council therefore considers that it has no significant liquidity risk, so far as it can foresee.
-However, there is a consequent risk that the council may be obliged to borrow at a time of unfavourable interest rates (see (c) below).
+This statutory provision helps to ensure that the council is readily able to access the funds that it needs, and the council has not encountered any difficulty in borrowing to meet its needs during 2019/20.
+However, in the light of the unprecedented circumstances arising from the coronavirus pandemic, the council took steps to reduce its exposure to liquidity risk by borrowing £100m from the PWLB in late March 2020.
+Given the ongoing availability of PWLB funding as a lender of last resort, the council considers that it has limited liquidity risk, so far as it can foresee.
+However there is a consequent risk that the council may be forced to borrow at a time of unfavourable interest rates (see (c) below).